 Stacking with PCAFC and Aid & Attendance

 VDC and PCAFC cannot both pay the same family member for the same hours, but a household can have one caregiver paid through PCAFC and a different caregiver paid through VDC.
 VDC and Aid & Attendance can stack: A&A is a pension supplement to the veteran; VDC is a caregiver wage paid via FMS.
-The PA veteran-caregiver household with the highest paid stack typically combines: A&A pension ($2,874/mo for a married veteran) + VDC budget ($2,000/mo paid to the spouse) = ~$4,874/mo, plus any FCSP reimbursement on top.
+The PA veteran-caregiver household with the highest paid stack typically combines A&A pension ($2,874/mo for a married veteran) with a VDC budget paid to the spouse, plus any FCSP reimbursement on top, producing a combined monthly total well above any single program.

 Pathway 7, VA Improved Pension with Aid & Attendance (A&A)